snipe/snipe-it/TESTING.md

 To run individual test files, you can pass the path to the test that you want to run:

 `php artisan dusk tests/Browser/LoginTest.php`

+If you get an error when attempting to run Dusk tests that says `Couldn't connect to server` run:

+`php artisan dusk:chrome-driver --detect`

+This command will install the specific ChromeDriver Dusk needs for your operating system and Chrome version.